vedprakash-m/carpool/docs/entra-production-config.md

 ## Overview

-This guide provides the complete configuration setup for Microsoft Entra ID integration in the VCarpool application for production deployment.
+This guide provides the complete configuration setup for Microsoft Entra ID integration in the Carpool application for production deployment.

 ## Environment Variables